 Online Learning - Visit Website

-Jackson State University's Master of Social Work (MSW) program offers flexible pathways for aspiring social work professionals.
-With fully online options, students can choose from three dynamic tracks: two-year full-time, three-year part-time, and a one-year advanced standing program for BSW graduates.
-Accredited by the Council on Social Work Education since 1998, the program focuses on advanced direct practice with children, youth, and families.
-Designed for working professionals and recent graduates, the curriculum provides comprehensive training in social work knowledge, skills, and ethics.
+Jackson State University's online Master of Social Work program delivers a robust educational experience for aspiring social work professionals.
+Historically a Historically Black College and University (HBCU), the program offers remarkable flexibility through three distinct tracks: two-year full-time, three-year part-time, and a one-year advanced standing option for BSW graduates.
+Council on Social Work Education accredited since 1998, the curriculum emphasizes advanced direct practice specializing in children, youth, and family services.
+Designed with working professionals in mind, students benefit from comprehensive training in social work ethics, practical skills, and theoretical foundations.
+Evening courses and extensive field placement experiences further enhance the program's practical approach to social work education.

 • Fully online MSW program